rtm/rtm.github.io/javascript-style.md

 Simple rules may be placed on the same line:

+    .big {font-size: x-large;}

 ### 11.2.
 Vertical spacing

-Use vertical spacing to delineate rules.
+Use vertical spacing to delineate rulesets.

 ### 11.3.
 Comments

 11.3.1.
-Place comment for entire file at top; comment blocks of declarations.
+Place a comment for entire file at top; comment blocks of declarations.

 11.3.2.
 Use `/* */ comments, even in SCSS which supports `//`.

 ### 11.3.
 Things to avoid

  * in SCSS/SASS/LESS, unreasonably deep nesting (more than 2-3 levels)
- * unnecessary dependencies on particularities ofthe HTML structure.
+ * unnecessary dependencies on particularities ofthe HTML structure
  * `@extend`
  * hard-wired colors (use variables if available)